akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-26.md

 | [UC5 - Python Repo Sample] Create Sample Repo with cicd configuration for testing [#87](https://github.com/CS6510-SEA-F24/t4-cicd/issues/87) | M - 2/3 days | TBD |

 # What worked this week?
+- Jason: Have more understanding on the pipeline dry-run and the priorities of the feature to be implemented based on the new requirement and feedback on code-walk.
+- Jason: continue on assigning responsibility based on Use Case.
+Cleaning up the backlog and assigned requirement that is done by the chairperson this week.
 # What did not work this week?
+- Jason: adjusting to the new requirement increase the amount of workload for each individual.
+-
 # Design updates

 Local / Server design that describes the high level architecture of the current components we have.